-While the age of Shakespeare found its chief imaginative outlet in drama, it can not be said that it was not active in the field of prose.
+While the age of Shakespeare found its chief imaginative outlet in drama, it cannot be said that it was not active in the field of prose.
 England now felt the stimulus of the Renaissance on the intellectuals as well as on the artists and the result was the production of a great many prose works dealing with various subjects in which thoughtful people were then interested.
 Most of these belong to the special history of such subjects rather than to the general history of literature.
 But a few writers claim a place in our record, and among them Bacon, the principal prose master of his time holds an important place.

 Francis Bacon is the first English essayist.
 His essays are filled with stupendous learning and thought.
-They have to be read slowly and thoughtfully, not because the style is obscure but because they are extremely condensed and the thought is profound.
-The essay 'Of Youth and Age' is one of the best essays of Bacon in which he compares the two ages, youth and (old) age.
-The essay deals with the advantages and disadvantages of both the ages.
-Bacon says that both the ages should be taken into totality, and compounding the characteristics of both the ages, i.e. youth and old age can help in getting success.
+They have to be read slowly and thoughtfully, not because the style is obscure but because they are extremely condensed, and the thought is profound.
+Theessay 'Of Studies' is one of the best essays where he deals with